Long Island Motor Parkway: Access

-The Long Island Motor Parkway was a toll road, with access at a small number of toll booths, joined to local roads by short connector roads.
+The Long Island Motor Parkway was a limited-access toll road, with access at a small number of toll booths, joined to local roads by short connector roads.
 Traffic could turn left between the parkway and connectors, crossing oncoming traffic, so it was not a controlled-access highway (or "freeway" as later defined by the federal government's Manual on Uniform Traffic Control Devices).
 Access points were: